Cyanox62/pages/page.md

 This appears to be copying our hash to a new location in memory.<br>
 But this raises the question: **why?**

 If we continue executing the program, we'll find that our original hash from address `052A25E0` is **never accessed again**.
-This suggests yet another obfuscation / anti-tampering technique: relocating the data to throw off an attacker.
-As we can tell from the assembly above, the hash got copied to the address within `esi`.<br>
+This suggests yet another obfuscation / anti-tampering technique: relocating important to throw off an attacker.
+As we can tell from the assembly above, the hash got copied to the address within `esi`.

 No big deal, we'll just go to that location in memory:

 ```